-A healthy twist on a true classic, these Easy Vegan Tuna Melt Sandwiches will become your new favorite lunch.
+A healthy twist on a classic, these Easy Vegan Tuna Melt Sandwiches might become your new favorite lunch.
 Made from wholesome, plant-based ingredients and ready in 15 minutes or less, they're a delicious protein-packed upgrade to grilled cheese.

 This post may contain affiliate links.
 See our disclosure policy for details.

 Hey Internet, I am so excited to share one of my new favorite lunches with you today: Easy Vegan Tuna Melt Sandwiches!
 These ridiculously yummy sandwiches can be thrown together in less than 15 minutes.